mcnamacl/risk_extractor_microservice/readme.md

 ### Evaluation Setup

-The fine-tuned model was evaluated against the base TinyLlama (intermediate) model using **207 held-out examples** from the [training dataset](https://huggingface.co/datasets/gretelai/gretel-financial-risk-analysis-v1/blob/main/README.md).
+The fine-tuned model was evaluated against the base TinyLlama (intermediate) model using **207 held-out examples** from the [training dataset](https://huggingface.co/datasets/gretelai/gretel-financial-risk-analysis-v1/blob/main/README.md)[^1].
 These examples were not used during fine-tuning and were reserved exclusively for evaluation.

+[^1]:Synthetic Financial Risk Analysis Dataset, Gretel-AI, 2024

 All experiments were conducted on an **A100 GPU** to ensure consistent performance measurements.

 The task focuses on **financial risk extraction and abstraction**, where the objective is to generate **structured outputs that reflect semantic transformation**, rather than direct reproduction or paraphrasing of the source text.